jiyideanjiao/Alkaline_Adaptation/README.md

 ### Positive Selection Analysis

-1. detect the signal of positive selection at at least one site on at least one branch of *a propri* defined branches (e.g. alkaline tolerant fish)
+1. detect the signal of positive selection at at least one site on at least one branch of *a prori* defined branches (e.g. alkaline tolerant fish)
 - input files:
 - codon alignment file (phylip format)
 - phylogenetic tree file (nwk format, add label)